Japan Coast Guard

-The Japan Coast Guard consists of about 13,700 personnel and is responsible for the protection of the coastline of Japan under the oversight of the Ministry of Land, Infrastructure, Transport and Tourism.
+The Japan Coast Guard (海上保安庁, Kaijō Hoan-chō) is the coast guard responsible for the protection of the coastline of Japan under the oversight of the Ministry of Land, Infrastructure, Transport and Tourism.
+It consists of about 13,700 personnel.
 The Japan Coast Guard was founded in 1948 as the Maritime Safety Agency and received its current English name in 2000.

 The motto of the Japan Coast Guard is "Righteous Benevolence" (正義仁愛, Seigi Jin'ai).

 History

-In the Empire of Japan, coast guard operations were mandated for the Imperial Japanese Navy.
-But the Navy was dissolved with the surrender of Japan in August 1945, and the ability of maintaining maritime order was declined seriously.
-Dense trade and smuggling had increased dramatically, even pirates had come to appear.
-Consultation between the Japanese government who wanted to restore public security capacity as soon as possible and the Allied countries wanting to maintain disarmament of Japan faced difficulties, but in 1946, an "Illegal Immigration Control Headquarters" was established in the Ministry of Transport, as cholera was transmitted to Kyushu by smugglers from the Korean Peninsula and was concerned to cause severe infection explosion.
+Coast guard operations were performed by the Imperial Japanese Navy during the Empire of Japan, but the ability of maintaining maritime security declined significantly following the surrender of Japan in August 1945 and the resulting dissolution of the Imperial Japanese Navy.
+Maritime trade and smuggling had increased dramatically, and even pirates had begun to appear.
+Consultations were undertaken between the Japanese government, which wanted to restore its public security capacity as soon as possible, and the Allied countries which wanted to maintain the disarmament of Japan.
+However, in 1946, an "Illegal Immigration Control Headquarters" was established in the Ministry of Transport after cholera was transmitted to Kyushu by smugglers from the Korean Peninsula.
+This resulted in an increase in severe infections.

-Meanwhile, the GHQ/SCAP also recognized the deficiencies of the Japanese coast guard system, and in March 1946, USCG Captain Frank M. Meals was invited to consider the situation.
+Meanwhile, the GHQ/SCAP also recognized the deficiencies of the Japanese maritime security system and in March 1946 Captain Frank M. Meals of the United States Coast Guard (USCG) was tasked to consider the situation.
 Captain Meals suggested the establishment of a comprehensive coast guard organization based on the USCG.
-In response to this, the Maritime Safety Agency (MSA) was established as an external station of the Ministry of Transportation in 1948.
-Its English name was changed to Japan Coast Guard in April 2000.
-In 1952 the Coastal Safety Agency was created with ships supplied by the US and spun off in 1954 as the Japan Maritime Self Defense Force.
+In response to this, the Maritime Safety Agency (MSA) was established as an external agency of the Ministry of Transportation in 1948.
+Its English name was changed to the Japan Coast Guard in April 2000.
+In 1952 the Coastal Safety Agency was created with ships supplied by the United States and spun off in 1954 as the Japan Maritime Self Defense Force.

 Minesweeping operations

-Immediately after the end of the war, a large number of aerial mines laid by the US military were left in the waters around Japan, and the duty of clearing them became an important mission of the MSA.
-For this mission, minesweepers of the former IJN were incorporated into the MSA, and later, transferred to the Safety Security Force, ancestor of the Japan Maritime Self-Defense Force.
+Immediately after the end of World War II, a large number of aerial mines laid by the US military were left in the waters around Japan, and clearing them became an important mission of the MSA.
+For this mission, minesweepers of the former Imperial Japanese Navy were incorporated into the MSA and later were transferred to the Safety Security Force, a predecessor of the Japan Maritime Self-Defense Force.

 In addition to activities in Japan's waters, in 1950, two flotillas of minesweepers were sent to the Korean Peninsula under the United Nations flag during the Korean War.